2024 Israeli Labor Party leadership election: Campaign

 On 26 February 2024, Yair Golan announced his candidacy.
 Golan is the former deputy chief of the Israel Defense Forces and a former Knesset member.
 Golan had first been elected to the Knesset in the September 2019 election on the list of the Democratic Union alliance.
-Golan was re-elected to the Knesset in 2020 and 2021, and served until the party fell below the electoral threshold in 2022.
+Golan was re-elected to the Knesset in 2020 and 2021 as part of Meretz and served until the party fell below the electoral threshold in 2022.
 Ahead of the 2022 election, Golan had run unsuccessfully in the 2022 Meretz leadership election.
 Golan had received praise within Israel for his actions to rescue those caught in the Re'im music festival massacre during Hamas' 7 October 2023 attack.
-In his campaign for Labor party leadership, Golan has declared he wants to merge Labor with Meretz under a "new political framework."
+In his campaign for Labor party leadership, Golan declared he wanted to merge Labor with Meretz under a "new political framework."
 Golan received endorsements from incumbent Labor MKs Gilad Kariv and Naama Lazimi.
 Leshem, Nagar, and Shaked entered the race after Golan.
-Shaked opposes merging Labor with Meretz, and criticized Golan as "a Trojan horse ... who suddenly comes out of nowhere and tries to steal our party."
+Shaked opposed merging Labor with Meretz, and criticized Golan as "a Trojan horse ... who suddenly comes out of nowhere and tries to steal our party."

 Golan was perceived to the heavy front-runner in the election.